{{tl-dr}}

 Scenarios for Employing Visualization Across Diverse Industries

-ActivityTimeline provides users with 4 visualization modules: a comprehensive planning dashboard with all Jira tasks/projects in one place and users' activities (on both individual and team levels), a personal workspace where users have a visualization of personal undertakings, reports, and timesheets.
+ActivityTimeline provides users with 4 visualization modules: a planning dashboard with all Jira tasks/projects in one place and users' activities (on both individual and team levels), a personal workspace for individual activities, reports, and timesheets.
 All data is fully synchronized with Jira, and vice versa.

 Here we can also see a separate team field for the whole team and tasks assigned team.
 Workload indicators are also presented on the team panel.
-Agile teams that need program visualization in Jira can use this feature to separate individual tasks and overall project teamwork ( like epics, stories, and program increments), or when you need to plan the workflow for multiple teams at a time.
+Agile teams that need program visualization in Jira can use this feature to separate individual tasks and overall project teamwork (epics, stories, and program increments) or when you need to plan the workflow for multiple teams at a time.

-A Personal Cabinet presented in ActivityTimeline is a perfect visualization of individual work.
-Here users may find only their personal tasks and projects, and plan their own work.
-It's very suitable for team members of any kind of team, so let's take a look at how can a member of the business consultancy team plan his time.
+The Personal Cabinet in ActivityTimeline is a perfect visualization of individual work.
+Here users may find only their personal tasks and projects here.
+Let's look at how a member of a business consultancy team, Bob, can plan his time.

 This module gives the user a picture of his tasks and projects, as well as a personal calendar view of tasks.
-Here we can find special visualization charts where the user can understand his workload and availability through the chosen period of time.
-As the app provides internal events it's very easy for our consultant Bob to make bookings for future meetings or trips, that are not connected with Jira, but are also counted as working hours and will be reflected in reports accordingly.
+Here we can find special visualization charts (like Pie and Bar charts) where the user can understand their workload and availability through the chosen period of time.
+Since the app provides internal events, Bob can make bookings for future meetings or trips.
+These can be automatically converted into worklog, allowing him to skip manual data entry for activities not connected to Jira.
 Bob can log worked hours (billable and non-billable to his choice) from the personal workspace and observe the logged hours directly in the same place.

 The Timesheet module is a great way to get an understanding of time spent on tasks and projects by users.
-With ActivityTimeline Team Timesheets you can see where users spent their time few clicks:
+With ActivityTimeline Team Timesheets you can see where users spent their time in a few clicks.
+You can even switch between Timeline, Detailed, or Progress views to get different Types of Timesheet Reports:

-ActivityTimeline Report Module offers a robust reporting system that enables users to generate comprehensive reports on resource utilization, project progress, and task completion.
+The Report Module offers a system to generate reports on resource utilization and project progress.
 These reports provide valuable insights into the allocation of resources and help identify areas where resources may be over or underutilized.
 By analyzing this data, teams can make informed adjustments and optimize resource allocation for improved project efficiency and productivity.

-For example, this ActivityTimeline's Resource Utilization Report shows the actual resource workload within the chosen scope, so it helps Managers to distribute the workload evenly among the team members.
+For example, the Resource Utilization Forecast shows the actual resource workload within the chosen scope.
+This helps managers distribute the workload evenly among the team members.

 Conclusion